Contact us today for a free quote.

 • Better long term conservation of the great crested newt species

-• Reduces delays for developers – Seasonal restrictions and poor planning can lead to delays for developers under the current licensing approach, using trap and relocation methods before commencing any work.
+• Reduces delays for developers – Seasonal restrictions and poor planning can lead to delays for developers under the current licensing approach, using trap and relocation methods before they have started work.
 This will no longer be required under the new scheme.

 • Developers are provided with more certainty over costs and timescales